Updated: Sep 5

 I love a good rainbow recipe.
 Something about all the bright colors just brings more joy to my food and it just feels so fun.
-Wrapping spring rolls are also just a run activity, although I'll be honest, I got lazy by the end and ended up eating the deconstructed version in the bowl.
+Wrapping spring rolls is also just a fun activity, although I'll be honest, I got lazy by the end and ended up eating the deconstructed version in the bowl.
 Still just as delicious!
 The sky's the limit with what you want to fill your rolls with, but crunchy veggies like peppers, cucumbers, cabbage, and sprouts are some of my favorite fillings.
 Add in some salmon or chicken for protein and you've got yourself a delicious, balanced meal!

 Tip: watch some videos before you try rolling the rice paper- it really helps: https://www.youtube.com/watch?v=BXqbVRdxc5I&t=66s